nataraj06/Today-I-Learned/Android/json_ignore_retrofit.md

 }
 ```

-In the above class name, email, mobile, and location which I need to sent to server, if I am using this in body params one more addition field will be added in body params as ```"isLoggedIn":false``` which I dont want to send.
+In above class name, email, mobile, and location are the fields which I want to sent server in RestApi, if I am using this in body params one more addition field will be added in body params as ```"isLoggedIn":false``` which I dont want to send.
 At the same time this class has to be Parcelable.

-### To overcome this kind of problem, I found a solution of creating a custom annotation for json ignore certain feilds
+### To overcome this kind of problem, I found a solution of creating a custom annotation below, which is not available in Gson parsing by default, but exists in Jackson.

 ```@Retention(RetentionPolicy.RUNTIME)
 @Target(ElementType.FIELD)
 public @interface JsonIgnore {
 }
 ```
-*Added a interface JsonIgnore, this can used an annotation as ```@JsonIgnore```
+* Added an interface JsonIgnore, this can used an annotation ```@JsonIgnore```
+* And in retrofit object we can override ExclusionStrategy for skipping as below.

 ```
 retrofit = new Retrofit.Builder()